-35 Years Ago: Motorhead Get Live on ‘No Sleep ’til Hammersmith’
+How Motorhead Soared to New Heights on ‘No Sleep ’til Hammersmith’

-Meanwhile, the aptly named Ace Up Your Sleeve tour had taken Motorhead across much of Great Britain and Europe before culminating in four sold out nights at London's prestigious Hammersmith Odeon -- another impressive milestone that made naming the band's forthcoming live album a no-brainer.
-But despite the name, dates in Leeds and Newcastle (March 28-30) from their next tour wound up being picked for No Sleep 'til Hammersmith.
+Meanwhile, the aptly named Ace Up Your Sleeve tour took Motorhead across much of Great Britain and Europe before culminating in four sold out nights at London's prestigious Hammersmith Odeon, another impressive milestone that made naming the band's forthcoming live album a no-brainer.
+Despite the name, dates in Leeds and Newcastle from March 28-30 on their next tour actually ended up being picked for No Sleep 'til Hammersmith.

-Lemmy related his own thoughts on the matter in his autobiography White Line Fever, saying, "I heard about it in New York -- I was still in bed when somebody phoned me.
-'Uhhh -- call me back, will you?'
+Lemmy related his own thoughts about topping the U.K. charts in his autobiography White Line Fever, saying: "I heard about it in New York; I was still in bed when somebody phoned me.
+'Uhhh – call me back, will you?'
 I mumbled and hung up.
 Then about 10 minutes later it hit me and I was up like a shot.
 That was the height of our popularity in England [and] when you've peaked there's nowhere to go but down.
 But at the time we didn't know we'd peaked.
 We didn't know anything."